microsoft/Flash_University/CLR_via_CSharp/CH17_Delegates/StaticDelegates/Delegates.md

 - What if you want to not not even write out a method?
 - Just use a lambda function

+## If you only take away one thing from today
+- All of these are rarely used today.
+Instead, we used Actions and functions
+- basically, every 'delegate' was a function with n generic types
+- So what if we just use a generic action/function

 ## Glossary

 ## _target